 To contest inflated property taxes.

 If you need to settle an estate.

 To give you a negotiating tool when purchasing real estate.

 To find an honest property value when selling real estate.

 To protect your rights in a condemnation case.

-The purpose of a home inspection is to investigate the structure of the home from foundation to attic.
+The point of a home inspection is to investigate the structure of the house from basement to top.

 Simply, they have nothing in common.

-Area and construction costs are also important in an appraisal.
+Location and building prices are also a priority in an appraisal.